-When this option is selected, a NightBench Development window configured for C or C++ program development will be opened automatically when a new environment is created or an existing environment is opened.
+When this option is selected, a NightBench Development window configured for C/C++ program development will be opened automatically when a new environment is created.
+Similarly, when opening a preexisting environment in a directory that contains multiple environments, the C/C++ environment will be automatically opened in a NightBench Development window.